Tanz0rz/haxe-fmod/docs/guides/components.md

     On HTML5 the volume wiring waits for the asynchronous initialization through `FmodRuntime.onceReady`.
 A call to `init` before FMOD is ready is safe.

+    `FmodFlxPreloader` is the lime preloader that has FMOD ready before the first state.
+Set it in `Project.xml` with `<app preloader="haxefmod.flixel.FmodFlxPreloader" />`.
+It initializes FMOD while lime loads the assets, and the default banks come from those assets, so nothing is fetched twice.
+It completes once FMOD reports initialized.
+A subclass overrides `settings()` to pass [settings](settings.md#settings), since the first initialization wins and `init` cannot change them afterwards.
+It also overrides `create()` and `update()` for custom visuals, the way `FlxPreloader` allows.
+When a default bank fails to load, the preloader shows the failure for `failureDisplayTime` seconds and then starts the game without audio.

     A game that does not want the volume wiring calls `FmodManager.Initialize()` and `FmodFlxUpdater.init()` separately. `FmodFlxUpdater.isInstalled()` reports whether the hook is on, and `removeHook()` takes it off.
 The Heaps and Kha updaters carry the same two calls.
 A game that calls `FmodManager.Update()` from its own frame code removes the hook first.
 Otherwise FMOD updates twice per frame.

 === "Heaps"